wadelau/wadelau.github.io/hanjst/hanjst-ready-to-go.md

 Developers and designers are welcome to deploy a GWA2 instance to see what we have talked about with Hanjst, its great features and powerful expressions in pure JavaScript.

+Some of codes from GWA2 in Java have been referenced in this document before.

 ---